 Completed Fast-Track Residential Building Permit applications and the additional required documentation may be submitted:

-Note: Fast-Track Residential Permit Applications received after 4:30 p.m., either in person or via email, will be logged to begin reviews starting the next business day.
+Note: Fast-Track Residential Permit Applications received after 4:30 p.m., via the web portal or in person will be logged to begin reviews starting the next business day.

 To submit an application for a Commercial Building Permit you must submit all of the documents required for a Residential Building Permit, plus the following documents: